jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 [Soviet Russia](https://en.wikipedia.org/wiki/Russian_Soviet_Federative_Socialist_Republic) was the center of the former Soviet Union, and Moscow was the capital of both Soviet Russia and Soviet Union.
 In 1973, Soviet Russian public organizations recommended to rename Moscow's 7th Sandy Street (7-я Песчаная улица) to [Salvador Allende Street](https://ru.wikipedia.org/wiki/ru:%D0%A3%D0%BB%D0%B8%D1%86%D0%B0%20%D0%A1%D0%B0%D0%BB%D1%8C%D0%B2%D0%B0%D0%B4%D0%BE%D1%80%D0%B0%20%D0%90%D0%BB%D1%8C%D0%B5%D0%BD%D0%B4%D0%B5?uselang=en).
 This street still carries Allende's name today, and the original memorial plate located at 1 Salvador Allende Street still remains as of May 2021 according to [Google Street View](https://goo.gl/maps/FtSoreDJD2VpteQL6).

 Soviet Russia was established after the end of the Russian Empire and an armed revolution in 1917 that overthrew the short-lived provisional government that sought to follow.
 It became the world's first constitutionally socialist state.
 Opposition forces armed themselves against the revolution leaders, so the revolution escalated into a civil war.
-To win the civil war, Soviet Russia took most territories that belonged to the former Russian Empire, turned them into their own nominally "independent" states, and grouped Soviet Russia and these states into the [Soviet Union](https://en.wikipedia.org/wiki/Soviet_Union).
+To win the civil war, Soviet Russia took most territories that belonged to the former Russian Empire, turned them into states that are "independent" by name, and grouped Soviet Russia and these states together into the [Soviet Union](https://en.wikipedia.org/wiki/Soviet_Union).

 ⚠ **Content warning: the following paragraph contain references to state-sponsored mass violence.**